fbuys/css-for-js-devs-notes/README.md

 # Rendering Logic 1:

 - In CSS some properties are inherited from their parent elements.
 [See this list](https://www.sitepoint.com/css-inheritance-introduction/#list-css-properties-inherit).
 We can also make use of for example `color: inherit` to be explicit.
-- When we set margin to auto it seeks to fill the maximum available space (similar to how width works).
+- When we set horizontal margin to auto it seeks to fill the maximum available space (similar to how width works).
+When we set vertical margin to auto it will default to 0px.

 - Browser treats inline elements as typography, hence line-height is applied to those elements.